 #5: Back in the Kitchen Making Dessert Sugar Cookies

 We’re back in the kitchen making another dessert.
 It’s an oldie-but-goodie all-time favorite—sugar cookies!
 We’ve made them before so click here to get my yummy sugar cookie recipe.

-This time we used dessert cookie cutters—ice cream cone, cupcake, popsicle, candy, cake, and soft-serve ice cream.
+This time we used dessert cookie cutters—ice cream cone, cupcake, popsicle, candy, cake, soft-serve ice cream, and hearts.

-Have your grandkids/kids help measure, sift, and pour the ingredients together—it’s a great activity to teach basic fractions and kitchen skills.
+Have your grandkids/kids help measure, sift, crack eggs, and pour the ingredients together—it’s a great activity to teach basic fractions and kitchen skills.

 Before you make these sugar cookies—read the book, Sugar Cookies: Sweet Little Lessons on Love.